lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab0.md

 ## Grading - 10 points
-2 points for addressing each of the five required questions.
+2 points for addressing each of the five required bullet points.

 ## Grading turnaround
 This lab will be graded with scores in Brightspace by 5pm on Friday, August